turbot/steampipe-mod-gcp-perimeter/README.md

 ### Configure Variables

-Several benchmarks have [input variables](https://powerpipe.io/docs/build/mod-variables#input-variables) that can be configured to better match your environment and requirements.
-Each variable has a default defined in its source file, e.g., `perimeter/shared_access.pp`, but these can be overwritten in several ways:
+The benchmarks have [input variables](https://powerpipe.io/docs/build/mod-variables#input-variables) that can be configured to better match your environment and requirements.
+Each variable has a default defined in its source file, e.g., `perimeter/iam_policy_shared_access.pp`, but these can be overwritten in several ways:

 It's easiest to setup your vars file, starting with the sample: